Skip to Content

 As most of you know, I am engaged!
 I am so excited to start the wedding planning process.

-After I announced the engagement, I received several emails asking about engagement rings.
+After I announced the engagement, I received several emails asking about sustainable engagement rings.

 There’s a pretty high environmental and human rights cost with diamonds and gold.
 I think everyone is pretty familiar with the concept of conflict diamonds.